 Dr Jackson spent some time with KAITE founder Dominikus Collenberg, working on a project that certifies its partner farmers to cultivate and process organic essential oil crops, as well as herbs and spices, using locally engineered solar dryers.
 KAITE also links its partner farmers to international fair trade markets so that they can directly benefit from the sale of their produce at favourable world prices.

 Another organisation that Dr Jackson visited was Speciality Foods of Africa, whose Tulimara brand works to sustainably commercialise indigenous natural resources.
 This provides alternative incomes for rural producers while encouraging the conservation of natural resources.
 Their vision is to be the leading producer and supplier of fairly traded, natural food products from Africa.
 The Tulimara branded products are manufactured entirely from natural and indigenous ingredients.
 All raw products are purchased from rural community groups or small-scale rural farmers from around Africa.

 Natural - produced without the use of chemicals and artificial substancesHealthy - their nutritional composition means they are full of health benefits Fairly traded - everyone along the production line is fairly remunerated for their contribution to the finished product

 These attributes give SFA products the potential to tap niche markets both locally and overseas.

 It was in UNESCO World Heritage Site Mana Pools, Zimbabwe, that Dr Jackson found a whole colony of Kigelia trees living by the edge of the Zambezi river.
-Dr Jackson set up a foundation called the Natural Product Community, a conservation programme through which Dr Jackson and his colleagues will map and log the trees to study their ecology and help conserve this area for future generations.
-It is hoped that the information gathered here can support the sustainable farming of this key indigenous species and others elsewhere in Africa.
+Dr Jackson worked with a conservation programme through which his colleagues map and log the trees to study their ecology and help conserve this area for future generations.
+The idea is to use the information gathered here to support the sustainable farming of this key indigenous species and others elsewhere in Africa.